-Criminal Record Report Required
+Criminal Record Report Requirement

-Every applicant, including those seeking to reinstate an expired, revoked, or surrendered license, must obtain and submit with the application a criminal record report as described previously.
+Every applicant, including those seeking to reinstate an expired, revoked, or surrendered license, must obtain and submit a criminal record report with the application.
+In connection with your application, you must order a criminal record report from the agency listed below and pay the agency for the report.
+Only a report prepared by the agency within six (6) months prior to filing your license application will be acceptable to the Commission.